borntofrappe/game-development/05 Super Mario Bros/Prep - Level/README.md

 - positioning the top exactly where the sky ends;

 - looping through the tiles and updating the tiles being used when typing r.

+## Update 0 - Tiles & Tops

+In the first update the appearance of the world is altered whenever pressing `r`.
+To achieve this feat, **tiles.png** and **tile_tops.png** are introduced to style the ground and the first layer of ground tiles respectively.

+I decided to update `Util.lua` as to extract the precise information for both use cases.
+With the commented functions, it is possible to create a reference to a table aptly describing every type of tile and every type of top.

+By additionally setting up a variable (instead of a constant), it is possible to reference a value which can be updated as needed.
+In the specific instance of the update, this variable is updated to draw from both tables, at random.
+This has the effect to draw different patterns, but it is on its own trivial.
+The idea is to ultimately have the level change in appearance as it is generated, to have the character spawn in a setting changing constantly.